Our 2-day Venice itinerary, refined over three visits and built for first-time visitors who want to see the highlights without wasting time in line.

 If you prefer to walk the canals with a guide, here a few great options to consider.

-This Venice Highlights walking tour gets near perfect reviews and it covers the major highlights of the city.
+This walking tour gets excellent reviews and it covers the major highlights of the city.
+Or take a ghost and murder mystery evening walking tour.

 Note: If you choose to take a walking tour, note the starting time and location.
 You may have to adjust this itinerary to work with the walking tour.